JuliaLang/julia/doc/manual/modules.rst

 Default top-level definitions and bare modules
 ----------------------------------------------

-In addition to ``using Base``, a module automatically contains a definition of the ``eval`` function, which evaluates expressions within the context of that module.
+In addition to ``using Base``, all operators are explicitly imported, since one typically wants to extend operators rather than creating entirely new definitions of them.
+A module also automatically contains a definition of the ``eval`` function, which evaluates expressions within the context of that module.